Hi, I'm back to post the other part of introduction of my hometown-Inner Mongolia!

 On December 3rd, 1997, the Old Town of Lijiang was put in the list of the World's Relics by the World Cultural Heritage Commission of the UNESCO (United Nations Educational, Scientific, and Cultural Organization).
 The charming Old Town is now a famous tourist attraction for its traditional ethnic culture and customs, inimitable buildings and the wonderful natural views.

+'Feng Huang' is Chinese for 'Phoenix', the mythical bird of good omen and longevity that is consumed by fire to be re-born again from the flames.
+Feng Huang Cheng or Phoenix Town is so called as legend has it that two of these fabulous birds flew over it and found the town so beautiful that they hovered there, reluctant to leave.
 The town is situated on the western boundary of Hunan Province in an area of outstanding natural beauty where mountains, water and blue skies prevail.
 Upon entering the town the visitor will be impressed by its air of mystery, elegance and primitive simplicity.
 This is a world that is dominated by the colour green.
 The mountain slopes are covered with green foliage, the fields are green and even the Tuo Jiang River reflects the greenery.
 The bridges over the water and unique houses built on stilts display a harmony that is so often portrayed in traditional Chinese paintings.
 This is particularly true when mist pervades the scene in the early morning or after rain.
 It soon becomes apparent that the claim to being one of the two most beautiful towns in the whole of China is more than justified; the other town is Chang Ting in Fujian Province.

 Feng Huang Cheng is a wonderful example of what villages were like prior to the onset of modernization.
 Here dozens of alleys paved with flagstones run between the houses, each showing wear caused by the feet of generations of local people who have used them when going about their daily business.
 For the visitor, these alleys are the way to see the typical high gabled wooden houses built on stilts along the banks of the Tuo Jiang River at close quarters.